adriennedomingus/travel_map_blog/README.md

 #### Overview

-Instead of displaying a user's blogs linearly by date, this app allows users to view all of their posts geographically on a map.
+Instead of displaying a user's blogs linearly by date, this app allows users to view all of their posts geographically on a map.The WanderMap also introduces the idea of 'trips', with which blogs and photos can be associated.

-The WanderMap also introduces the idea of 'trips', with which blogs and photos can be associated.
+Users can also search blogs and photos by location, viewing all results from all users.

 #### Production